Skip to content

 Rebuilding Identity and Social Connection

 One of the less-discussed challenges of gray divorce is the social disruption it creates.
 Couples-based social networks — the friends you socialized with together, the neighbors who knew you as a pair — often reconfigure after divorce.
 Some friendships will naturally align with one person or the other.
 Some people will not know how to relate to you as a single person.
-Some of the social scaffolding that your marriage provided will simply disappear.

-This social disruption is temporary, but the period of it can be painfully lonely.
-Building new social connections — through interest groups, professional organizations, community involvement, religious communities, or any other context that reflects who you currently are — is among the most practically important things to do in the years following gray divorce.
+Research on wellbeing in later life is unambiguous: social connection is one of the strongest predictors of health, happiness, and longevity.
+Building new social connections — through interest groups, professional organizations, community involvement, religious communities — is among the most practically important things to do in the years following gray divorce.

 One of the most significant decisions after gray divorce is where to live.
 The marital home may need to be sold as part of the settlement, or you may be able to keep it — but keeping it is not always the right choice.
 A home that was designed for a couple and possibly a family may feel too large, too expensive, or too freighted with shared memory.